QuTech-Delft/imsep/docs/code-quality/testing.md

 entries are made in a database.
 When testing in this scope, the test is known as a system test.
 These could be defined to measure the application performance, functionalities, etc.

-With only unit tests, nothing is said about the final results of the software.
-It might be perfect in calculating the total of a shopping cart, but was this needed in the first place?
-However, without unit tests, debugging a malfunctioning feature would be difficult, where to start?
+Unit tests do not cover a sequence of events, nor their results.
+A software component might be perfect in calculating the total of a shopping cart, but what if another crashes based on this output?
+However, without unit tests, debugging such a malfunctioning sequence would be difficult.
-Thus, both should be defined to get a good overview of the software capabilities.
+Thus, both tests compliment one another, and together they give a good overview of the software capabilities.
 The system tests highly depends on what is being tested, but the following guidelines could help:

 - Provide a clear description of the scenario and the expected outcome.
 - Provide a configuration of the application (if needed).
 - Separate the system tests from the other tests.

-Sometimes it can also be of use to check the interactions between a few components.
-These tests are known as integration tests, and sit between the unit and system tests in terms of scope.
+## Further reading

 Various other kinds of testing exist, but are beyond the scope of this workshop.
+Software testing is regarded as a profession on its own, and more information about this topic can be found [here](https://www.geeksforgeeks.org/software-testing/types-software-testing/).
-All of them serve a single purpose, to find faults in the software before the user does.
+The sheer number of different tests can be overwhelming at first, but keep in mind that all of them serve a single purpose, to find faults in the software before the user does.